 abstract = {

-eliminating the need for expensive hop-by-hop routing.
-However, a sensor
+network by eliminating the need for expensive hop-by-hop routing.

-favorable occasion.
-Making the right decisions in this {\em transmission
+Making the right decisions in this {\em transmission scheduling

-scheduling problem} has significant impact on the performance and lifetime
+problem} has significant impact on the performance and lifetime of

 In this paper we investigate the fundamentals of the transmission

-dynamic programming based optimal algorithm for the case when the mobility
+develop a dynamic programming based optimal algorithm for the case

-the optimal approach, without requiring an advance knowledge of the
+that of the optimal approach, without requiring an advance

 },